learn-co-curriculum/uci-mod-3-object-relationships-with-belongs-to/README.md

 * Your app connects users to animal shelters through which they can adopt pets.
 Users are associated to shelters and to pets.
 At the same time shelters are associated to pets.
 * Your app allows users to aggregate their most recent tweets and those of their friends and followers.
 In this example, users are associated to tweets and users might even be associated to each other.

-These are just a few examples of the sorts of domain models you will soon develop, almost all of which will involve object relations––the idea that instances of your classes (also referred to as models in such a situation) can interact with each other be associated with one another.
+These are just a few examples of the sorts of domain models you will soon develop, almost all of which will involve object relations––the idea that instances of your classes (also referred to as models in such a situation) can interact with each other and be associated with one another.

 In this lesson, we'll be taking a look at one of the most basic ways that two classes, or models, can be related to one another: the "belongs to" relationship.